tefra/xsdata/docs/xml.rst

 **context** (:class:`~xsdata.formats.dataclass.context.XmlContext`)

-It's the cache layer for the binding directives of models and their fields.
+The cache layer for the binding directives of models and their fields.
 You may share a context instance between parser/serializer instances to avoid compiling the cache more than once.